 To serve, once on the airplane gently place your loved one in their seat with seat belt secured, and present familiar devices once again.
 Serve warm smiles with confidence on the side knowing that with preparation and a plan you have successfully traveled with your loved one!

-There you have it, a fresh-baked one of a kind way to travel with someone with Alzheimer's.
+There you have it, a fresh-squeezed one of a kind way to travel with someone with Alzheimer's.
 Any questions?!

 TRAVELING INFORMATION: Please keep in mind that some of the “ingredients” you'll need will be dependent on your loved ones specific likes and preferences.